From Soils to Sustainability

 How Our Story Began

 It began in Zambia’s Luangwa Valley over 30 years ago.
 Elephants and other wild animals were being slaughted by local poachers.
 Most were people who could not support their families as farmers and lacked alternatives for a better life.
 Instead of trying to arrest them, we trained them to farm and provided a market where there was none.
 It was a slow start, but it opened our eyes to the need to extend this approach to other farmers who were vulnerable and represented potential threats to their local environment.
 Access to their communities was often across rough and challenging terrain.
-Over time we have forged a partner with over 250,000 small-scale farmers who are leading local efforts to protect their natural resources.
-Over 2,100 poachers have surrendered their firearms and have taken up the plow instead.
+Over time we have forged a partner with over 335,230 small-scale farmers who are leading local efforts to protect their natural resources.
+2,212 poachers have surrendered their firearms and have taken up the plow instead.
 The story continues because problems remain, but now there is hope that conservation can succeed.

 Our Products